Ken Griffin (businessman): Private jets

 Griffin owns two private jets: a 2001 Bombardier Global Express valued at $9.5 million and a $50 million 2012 Bombardier Global 6000.

 Withdrawn fraud accusation

-In June 2006, Rush E. Simonson, claiming to be Griffin's mentor, filed a fraud case (2006-L-005997) against Griffin, alleging that he was entitled to a percentage of Citadel's profits for creating a computer program upon which Citadel was founded.
+In 2006, Rush E. Simonson, claiming to be Griffin's mentor, filed a fraud case against Griffin, alleging that he was entitled to a percentage of Citadel's profits for creating a computer program upon which Citadel was founded.
 In court filings, Simonson said that he first befriended Griffin in 1982 as a computer salesman.
 The two struck up a business partnership in convertible-arbitrage.
 Griffin provided the trading savvy, working both out of his Harvard dorm room and at home in Florida, while Simonson allegedly created the computer program that served as its technological backbone.
-According to the suit, Griffin struck a deal with a prominent Chicago investor in the late 1980s.
 As Griffin and Simonson began to unwind their partnership, the suit claimed, Griffin instead began to lay the foundations of what would become Citadel.
 In doing so, Griffin allegedly improperly took the program that Simonson had created.
-Simonson also said in his lawsuit that Griffin did not give him a cut of Citadel's profits.
-In January 2007, he dropped the lawsuit and apologized to Griffin.
+In 2007, Simonson dropped the lawsuit and apologized to Griffin.